a-othman/ds_nano_degree/README.md

 three different cities new york, cicago, and wahsington.

 ### Files used
-the directory named data has the 3 csv files that contain data from the cities. the script named "bikeshare_2.py" is the python script to run to see the results.
+the script named "bikeshare_2.py" is the python script to run to see the results. you can run the script as follows: "python bikeshare_2.py"
+Note: make sure data is in the same directory as the script.
 ### Credits
 This repo was an inspiration from this forked repo: https://github.com/udacity/pdsnd_github